• Scholars of the ICCI

 Dr Haider Hobballah

-As well as his seminary studies, Dr. Hobballah worked as the editor in chief for various academic journal such as the al-Minhaj al-Beirutiyyah, Nosos Mu’aserah and al-Ijtihad wa al-Tajdid.
-He is also a member of the editorial board of the journal of Fiqh Ahl al-Bayt al-Takhassusiyya published in Iran and the Arab world which are amongst his vast cultural and educational responsibilities.
-He has authored twenty-three books in the fields of Jurisprudence, Fundamentals of Jurisprudence, Philosophy, Hadith sciences, and Theology and has published many of his articles in journals.
-Dr. Haidar taught the intermediate classes of the seminary for more than 15 years, during which he taught most known books such as: Kifayah al-Usul, al-Makasib, Sharh al-Lum’ah, al-Mantiq, Qatr al-Nadaa, al-Balagha al-Wadiha, al-Manahij al-Jadid, al-Usus al-Mantiqiyyah lil-Istiqra, and Falsaftuna.
-In 2005 he began giving advance classes (bahth al-kharij) at the Hawza of Qom in Jurisprudence, Legal Theory, Hadith and Ilm al-Rijal.
-In addition to his teaching and publication, he has also supervised many masters and doctoral degrees in the seminary of Qom, al-Mustafa University, the University of Religions and Denominations, and as well as the College of Usul al-Din.
-He is currently a research fellow at the Al-Mahdi Institute.
+As well as his hawza studies, Dr Hobballah worked as the editor in chief of various academic journals such as al-Minhāj al-Bayrūtiyya, Nuṣūṣ Muʿāṣira, and al-Ijtihād wa-l-Tajdīd.
+He was previously a member of the editorial board of the journal of Fiqh Ahl al-Bayt al-Takhaṣṣuṣiyya.
+He has authored two dozen books and numerous articles in the fields of jurisprudence, legal theory, theology, philosophy, and Quranic and hadith studies.
+Dr Hobballah taught intermediate level classes in the hawza for more than 15 years and began teaching advanced classes (baḥth khārij) in 2005 at the Hawza of Qom in jurisprudence, legal theory, hadith, and the study of narrators.
+In addition to his teaching and publications, he has also supervised many masters and doctoral theses in the seminary of Qom, al-Mustafa University, the University of Religions and Denominations, and the College of Usul al-Din.
+At Al-Mahdi Institute, he is the Head of the Department of Hadith and History and a Lecturer in Hadith Studies.
+He joined the International Centre for Collective Ijtihad in 2023.

 Professor Seyed Mohammad Ghari S Fatemi